-Problem Statement: Selected leterventions:
+Sehected in Insterventions:

-Target: 750 Individuals Measured By: Tracking System

-Described Instrument: Peer Mentoring Program will use sign- in sheets to include a unique identification number, student status (enrolled, prospective, non- degree seeking), demographics, and contact information.
+Target: 750 Individuals Measured By: Track ing System Described Instrument: Peer Mentoring Program will use sign- in sheets to include a unique identification number, student status (enrolled, prospective, non- degree seeking), demographics, and contact information.
 The information will be collected during the administration of services.
-The unique ID number (student number, Broward College application number, etc.) will be collected to ensure non-duplication of participants.

-Number of students completing the Free Application for Federal Aid (FAFSA) Application

-Target: 600 number of students

-Described Instrument: FAFSA application.
-The Financial Aid office and the Institutional Research

-Department will provide a listing of students that have successfully completed the FAFSA application.
+The unique ID number (student number, Broward College application number, etc.) will be collected to ensure non- duplication of participants.
+OUTCM88406 Outcom e: Number of students cor npleting the Free Application for Federal Aid (FAFSA) Application Target: 600 number of students Measured By: Other Described Instrument: FAFSA application.
+The Financial Aid office and the Institutional Research Department will provide a listing of students that have successfully completed OUTCM61579 Outcom the FAFSA application.
 The listing is provided directly from the federal aid system.

-Number of individuals in tier 3 who are retained.

-Target: 100 students

-Described Instrument: Broward College enrollment report.
-Broward College's Institutional Research who are retained from term to term.

-Department will provide a report based on student enrollment of those students

-ED11 Outcome:

-ED11: Number of students earning a post- secondary degree or technical certification

-Target: 50 Students

-Described Instrument: Broward College transcript information.
-Broward College's Institutional Research expected to graduate at 150% of program time

-Department will provide a report with the degree/technical certificate awarded to the students served after the Spring semester.
-The students will be counted at the completion of the Spring semester and included during the year that they are
+Number of individuals in the FAFSA application.
+The listing is provided directly from the federal aid system. e: tier 3 who are retained.
+Number of individuals in Target: 100 the FAFSA application.
+The listing is provided directly from the federal aid system. e: tier 3 who are retained. students Number of individuals in Target: 100 the FAFSA application.
+The listing is provided directly from the federal aid system. e: tier 3 who are retained. students Number of individuals in Target: 100 Measured By: Other the FAFSA application.
+The listing is provided directly from the federal aid system. e: tier 3 who are retained. students Broward College enrollment report.
+Broward College's Institutional Research Department will provide a report based on student enrollment of those students Number of individuals in Target: 100 Measured By: Other Described Instrument: ED11 Outcome: the FAFSA application.
+The listing is provided directly from the federal aid system. e: tier 3 who are retained. students Broward College enrollment report.
+Broward College's Institutional Research Department will provide a report based on student enrollment of those students Number of individuals in Target: 100 Measured By: Other Described Instrument: ED11 Outcome: the FAFSA application.
+The listing is provided directly from the federal aid system. e: tier 3 who are retained. students Broward College enrollment report.
+Broward College's Institutional Research Department will provide a report based on student enrollment of those students who are retained from term to term.
+Number of individuals in Target: 100 Measured By: Other Described Instrument: ED11 Outcome: ED11: Number of studer the FAFSA application.
+The listing is provided directly from the federal aid system. e: tier 3 who are retained. students Broward College enrollment report.
+Broward College's Institutional Research Department will provide a report based on student enrollment of those students who are retained from term to term. hts earning a post- secondary degree or technical certification Students

-Performance Measure: Promoting AmeriCorps and volunteerism

-Focus Education Objective: Post- HS Education No of MSY's: No of MSY's
+Performance Measu re: Promoting AmeriC Promoting AmeriCorps and volunteerism Focus Educatio Area: n Objective: Post- HS Education Support No of 1.00 MSY's: No of Members: 85